fintraffic-efti/fi-efti-gate-poc/README.md

 An objective is to implement efti gate main features using the best available tools for rapid and agile development.

 :exclamation: This is not intended for production use and this is not an official reference implementation.
+The main goal is to provide the simplest possible gate implementation for pilot projects.

 Official reference implementation is here: https://github.com/EFTI4EU/reference-implementation